J-C-3/config.nvim.old/README.md

 ## Dependencies
 * `nvim`
-* ~`tmux`~ - Tentatively removed as it might just be more trouble than it's worth.

-### ~Why `tmux`?~
-~Currently neovim's terminal does not have proper reflow support; If the terminal is shrunk horizontally, it will cut off text permanently; If it is grown horizontally, it will not wrap lines properly. `vimterm.sh` uses a super basic tmux config to sort of emulate a proper terminal.~

 ## Install
 ```
 git clone https://github.com/distek/config.nvim.git ~/.config/nvim
 ```

 Then:
 * run `nvim`
     * You'll get an error, probably for `gitsigns`, just hit enter and Packer will start installing plugins